This is our review of the best large dog flaps with sensors in 2023.

-Yes – dog flaps and dog doors are great ideas if you find that your pet wants to go in and out of the garden a lot, and if you’re not necessarily available to help them get access.
+Yes – dog flaps and dog doors are great ideas but not for larger dogs and only if you find that your pet wants to go in and out of the garden a lot and if you’re not necessarily available to help them get access.

 What’s more, it’s convenient for your dog, too.
 For small dogs, a dog flap or door is always available for those pets who don’t want to have to ask for permission!
-They can just stroll in and out whenever they want to explore, get some fresh air, or use the outdoor facilities.
+They can stroll in and out whenever they want to explore, get some fresh air, or use the outdoor facilities.

 Why Buy a Dog Flap with a Sensor?

 Rightly so, some people worry that a traditional flap could be used by other outdoor critters trying to get in – even would-be criminals might try and use them to unlock your doors!

-These are great on paper, but you will always need to make sure you have an emergency override, and that you don’t accidentally leave your dog locked out for the night!
+These are great on paper, but you will always need to make sure you have an emergency override and that you don’t accidentally leave your dog locked out for the night!